Ali-Al-Hadi-Al-Husseini/neutrino-web-framework/stress_Tests/README.md

 | TOTAL|640000|229|0|15413|517.1363610147285|0.0784734375|1095.7778310447559|467.0930389883959|157.20168445076277|436.4965765625|

-#### According to tests performed by me  using Apache JMeter(number of threads used in tests is  between 1000-1500), my framework outperformed express by approximately 57-45%(51% avg).
+### According to tests conducted by me using Apache JMeter, the number of threads used in tests was between 1000-1500.
+My framework outperformed express by approximately 57%-45% (51% average).
 The servers used in the stress tests are listed in the stress tests folder.

 # Old Neutrino
 | Label | #Samples | Average | Min | Max | Std.
 Dev. | Error% | Throughput | Received KB/sec | Sent Kb/sec | Avg.
 Bytes  |